 What is the time commitment?

-Board membership runs from January 2013 to May 2013 with one introductory meeting in November 2012.
-The T4C board meets once a week on Tuesday nights from 6pm – 7:30pm in TRCF’s office.
-In April 2013 two 4 hour meetings are held to review grant proposals.
+Board membership runs from January to May with one introductory meeting in November.
+The T4C board meets once a week in TRCF’s office.
+In April two 4 hour meetings are held to review grant proposals.

 Do you get paid?